farhadc7/wallet-service/readme.md

 ### installation and running the project
 1. clone this repository
+2. switch to master branch
-2. use docker-compose up --build -d to install and run the project and it's required dependencies on docker environment
+3. use docker-compose up --build -d to install and run the project and it's required dependencies on docker environment
-3. to see services and test them we can use swagger address : [Swagger](localhost:8080/swagger-ui.html)
+4. to see services and test them we can use swagger address : [Swagger](localhost:8080/swagger-ui.html)

 ### how to use this project:
 1. go to [swagger ui](localhost:8080/swagger-ui.html)